dyadical/capacitor-callkeep/README.md

 # capacitor-callkeep

+We went through hell to make this work for YOU.

 Capacitor port of react-native callkeep. iOS CallKit framework and Android ConnectionService for Capacitor.
 VoIP, FCM tokens, APNS tokens.

 We're aiming to publish to npm by roughly September 23, 2021.